LW83/project4new/README.md

   - See All Dogs: For See All Dogs, a Pound user can view the detailed information uploaded for each dog that is looking for placement.
 This will include dogs from their Pound and others with a status of Hold or Available.
   - These dog profiles are sorted based on urgency with the view to tryin to get placement for the most in need dogs as a priority.
+  - Pagination has been added to this view to add pages where the tables exceeds 25 entries.

 ![All Dogs Pound](./static/images/readme/all_dogs_pound.png)